 Mary Chitwood, Founder and Executive Director

 Mary created Robin’s Home to provide Supportive Housing to homeless, unstably house and low-income women veterans and their children.
 Robin’s Home is the first housing program for homeless women veterans and their children.
 Robin’s Home provides supportive housing to five counties covered by the Butler VA Medical Center.
-These counties include Butler, Lawrence, Mercer, Armstrong and Clarion.
-Also, Robin’s Home provides supportive housing to Allegheny and Erie Counties.
+These counties include Armstrong, Butler, Clarion, Lawrence, and Mercer counties.
+Also, Robin’s Home provides supportive housing to Allegheny and Erie counties.
 Mary is employed with the CARE Center as a mobile psychiatric rehabilitation caseworker.
 In her role she works with individuals with Severe Mental Illness to develop skills to live a satisfied and valuable life in the community.
 Mary has experience working with veterans who are homeless or at risk of becoming homeless.
 She has assisted over 200 veterans with housing needs, employment opportunities, and a variety of other supportive services.